-- The continuous grinding process can dull the wheels, which means constant dressing is important to achieve a consistent surface polish and successful cut.
-Diamond abrasive grains are highly recommended in the forming of highly accurate wheel shapes to meet tight tolerances and to produce complex part geometries.
+- The continuous grinding process can dull the wheels, which means constant dressing is essential to achieve a consistent surface polish and successful cut.
+Diamond abrasive grains are essential in the forming of highly accurate wheel shapes to meet tight tolerances and to produce complex part geometries.

-For metal or steel pieces, whether small or large, centerless grinding makes it possible for metalworkers to achieve the desired, highly precise cut in custom steel sizes that meet the required tolerance and roundness.
-Major industries like the automotive, aircraft, military and manufacturing industries require and use centerless grinding in making customized steel pieces for various high-performance applications.
+For metal or steel pieces, whether small or large, centerless grinding makes it possible for metalworkers to achieve the desired, exact cut in custom steel sizes that meet the required tolerance and roundness.
+Major industries like the automotive, aircraft, military, and manufacturing industries require and use centerless grinding in making customized steel pieces for various high-performance applications.

 Do you need centerless grinding for your custom parts?
 Call us now to get a Free Quote.